GitJvG/MA_Recommendations/README.md

 # Metal-Archives Scraper

 ## Access Scraped Datasets
-You can download the full set of scraped datasets from the following link:
+You can download the full set of scraped datasets from the following link (Check the `MA_bands` entry in the metadata file for when it was last updated):
 [Access Datasets on Google Drive](https://drive.google.com/drive/folders/1aycZqvoVg2mDFkfQNaDga9_aistGJ-8T?usp=drive_link)

 ## Overview